epaule/Physalia-Manual-Genome-Curation/Session5.md

 ## Today, we are working on HiC maps which require more curation effort:

 - pySymPilo4: protist with poor HiC and high chromosome number. ``` pySymPilo4_2_normal.pretext ```.
 Give a try on this puzzle!
 - xbMysUnda1: mollusc with very good HiC, but a not very pretty phasing.
-See if you can recognize the wrong phasing regions.
+See if you can recognize and fix some of the wrong phasing regions.

 **Which were the main difficulties you found while working on these genomes?**